Forest Conservation and Forest Biomaterials Science

 FOR401H1 - Research Paper/Thesis in Forest Conservation

+A research project requiring the prior consent of a member of the Department to supervise the project.
 Individual in-depth student research projects on significant forest conservation and forest biomaterial issues, based on field and/or laboratory research, or literature survey.
 Not eligible for CR/NCR option.
+Please contact Program Administrator for further enrollment details.

 FOR403H1 - Directed Readings